KeyValueSoftwareSystems/react-multi-selection-ui/README.md

 You’ll need to install React separately since it isn't included in the package.

+Note for **Next.js** users, if you are using Next.js version 13 or later, you will have to use the `use client` feature to ensure proper compatibility.

 ## Usage

 React Multi Selection UI can run in a very basic mode by just providing the `options` like given below: